pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 * master
 ```

-One can created and list branches, now let's try to clone `my_branch` in our bare repo:
+One can created and list branches, now let's try to checkout the branch `my_branch` in our bare repo:

 ```sh
 > git checkout my_branch